tomica00/ATEM-mini-inside-photos/README.md

-# ATEM-mini-inside-photos
+# ATEM Mini inside photos
-What's inside ATEM Mini Pro ISO.
+What's inside ATEM Mini Pro ISO and ATEM Mini Extreme.
 Photos of the main board.

+# ATEM Mini Pro ISO

 ## The heart
 Under the heatsink is the main component: a system on chip (SOC) that contains three ARM processors and an FPGA!
 Atem Mini Pro ISO runs on Xilinx Zynq UltraScale+ EV.